RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

 6. Select the offline or online validation and leave blank the options for the Primary and Second Licence server.

-7. When the deployment finish, you will have the Configuration Manager application open.

 Create the Primary Broker
 =====================================